 During the century that the Yuan dynasty lasted, China was if anything even more open to the world than it had been during the heyday of the Tang dynasty.
 For the first and only time in its history, Inner China was the seat of an empire that did not see it as the Middle Kingdom around which the rest of the world revolved; it was merely a vibrant part of a larger whole.

 Just two years after their return, his father and uncle set off again for the land which they and most other Europeans of the time knew as Cathay.
 (The name was apparently a distorted attempt at a transliteration of the Mongolian word for China, Khiatad.)
 In addition to wagons full of trade goods, they brought with them this time some holy oil from Jerusalem, two Christian priests, and the seventeen-year-old Marco Polo.
-It took the party four years to make its meandering way from Venice to China; it appears that the brothers encountered more than their fair share of other profitable business opportunities en route.
+It took the party four years to make its meandering way from Venice to China, thanks to other profitable business opportunities that were encountered en route.
 When they finally neared their goal in the summer of 1275, they didn’t travel to the official Yuan capital of Dadu, but rather to a spot 220 miles (350 kilometers) north of it, where the city of Shangdu had been built as the khan’s summer residence, in a temperate highland region of the steppes that provided relief from the blistering summer temperatures in Dadu and everywhere else near it.
-The British Romantic poet Samuel Taylor Coleridge would later immortalize Shangdu in the consciousness of the West as “Xanadu” in the lines of “Kubla Khan,” his fever dream of oriental decadence.
+Five centuries later, the British poet Samuel Taylor Coleridge would immortalize Shangdu in the consciousness of the West as “Xanadu” in the lines of “Kubla Khan,” his fever dream of oriental decadence.

 In Xanadu did Kubla Khan